I HAVE TESTED POSITIVE FOR COVID-19, NOW WHAT?

 - Bluish lips or face

 If your symptoms get worse, you should call your healthcare professional immediately.
 Tell the healthcare professional that you have tested positive for COVID-19.
-This will help them take steps to keep other people from being exposed.
+This will help them get you the treatment you need as fast as possible.
+Some treatments should be started within 5 days of your first symptoms.
+The healthcare professional will also take steps to keep other people from being exposed.

 WHAT CAN I EXPECT AFTER MY COVID-19 SYMPTOMS GO AWAY?

 Recovering from COVID-19 can take time and patience.
-In one study, more than half of the patients surveyed were still feeling fatigued (very tired) 60 days after their first COVID-19 symptoms appeared.
-Four in 10 patients still had labored breathing.
-More than a quarter of patients still had joint pain.
+In one study, more than half of the people surveyed were still feeling fatigued (very tired) 60 days after their first COVID-19 symptoms appeared.
+Four in 10 people still had labored breathing.
+More than a quarter of people still had joint pain.

 If you have physical and/or mental health effects of COVID-19 that have lasted longer than expected, see your healthcare professional.
 They may need to refer you to different specialists to help with your recovery.